elopio/docs/source/includes/_glossary.md

     - alphabetical
   - Human Readable language
  -->
 This section of the documentation is dedicated to terms found and used throughout the rest of documentation.
 Below you will find sections about terms used in Augur.
-The goal is to explain everything that might be confusing in an easy to understand way.
+The goal is to explain everything that might be confusing in an easy-to-understand way.

 ## Ask Order